relvaner/actor4j-core/Readme.md

 ## Publications ##
 D. A. Bauer and J. Mäkiö, “Actor4j: A Software Framework for the Actor Model Focusing on the Optimization of Message Passing,” AICT 2018: The Fourteenth Advanced International Conference on Telecommunications, IARIA, 2018, [Online].
 Available from: http://www.thinkmind.org/download.php?articleid=aict_2018_8_10_10087 [retrieved: August, 2018]

+D. A. Bauer and J. Mäkiö, "Hybrid Cloud – Architecture for Administration Shells with RAMI4.0 Using Actor4j," 2019 IEEE 17th International Conference on Industrial Informatics (INDIN), Helsinki-Espoo, 2019, Accepted: 3.
+May 2019.

 ## Announcement ##
 This software framework is currently under an prototype state.